starskyreverie/cvplayground.ai/README.md

 - Custom CUDA kernels.
 - Advanced optimization techniques using Triton and CUTLASS.
 - Execution on different hardware including ASICs, GPUs, and ML accelerators like MLX.

+## Future Work

+In the future, I have plans to extend the project to work at the scale of [DINOv2](https://arxiv.org/pdf/2304.07193), but this is very non-trivial.